Cybis Portraits from Literature

 The standard retail colorway (blue bodice with white trim, pink underskirt, and lavender ribbons) is on the right.
 The lavender version is an artist proof/test piece; in addition to the different color, she wears a ring on her left hand and the bows at her sleeve were omitted.
 The standard-color example carries a slightly different mirror (white/gold instead of the usual all-gold.)

 Scheherazade from The Arabian Nights.
 I have seen two examples of this sculpture with a somewhat unusual signature: They both had the letters LE (meaning Limited Edition) preceding the # sign and the sculpture number.
 I do not know if this atypical signing method is consistent on all of them, however.
-She is 13” tall and was introduced in 1989 as a limited edition of 500.
-Some of these will have the 50th Anniversary stamp indicating that they were physically made during that year.
-Her introduction price was $2400 which ultimately rose to $2775 by the end of the 1990s.
-It is unlikely that the full edition was completed.
+She is 13” tall and was introduced in 1989 as a limited edition of 500, and thus should have a special 50th Anniversary backstamp.
+Her introduction price was $2400.

 Henry Wadsworth Longfellow’s daughters who were so charmingly immortalized in The Children’s Hour were depicted by Cybis in three separate but related sculptures profiled in their own post.